A tool for managing group A and group B herbicide resistance

 Over reliance on glyphosate before, during and after the canola crop will increase your chance of resistance developing on your farm.

-There are a range of herbicides with different modes of action to glyphosate which can be used in a Roundup Ready canola crop in a winter cropping rotation.
-By adding targeted use of one or more of these alternative herbicides and cultural practices you can maintain excellent weed control while reducing the risk of glyphosate resistance developing on your farm, saving you time and money in the future.
+There are a range of herbicides with different modes of action to glyphosate which can be used in a Roundup Ready canola crop.
+Use of one or more alternative herbicides and other practices will ensure you maintain excellent weed control while reducing the risk of glyphosate resistance developing on your farm.

-For clear recommendations for weed control practices in a Roundup Ready canola crop, as well as for post-harvest weed and volunteer control, download the Roundup Ready canola Weed Management Guide from roundupreadycanola.com.au.
+For further information on weed control in a Roundup Ready canola crop, as well as for post-harvest weed and volunteer control, download the Roundup Ready canola Weed Management Guide from xxxxxx